This post was written by Candace Chewning, Outreach and Communications Director for the Office of Worker Protections.

-The Mayor’s Office of Labor will be posting a Frequently Asked Questions guide for the Fair Workweek law on our resources page.
+The Philadelphia Department of Labor, Office of Worker Protections has posted a Frequently Asked Questions guide for the Fair Workweek law on our resources page.

 Contact us.
-Employers can request compliance assistance or ask questions, and employees can find out if they are covered or request training by contacting the Office of Benefits and Wage Compliance at 215-686-0802 or email@example.com.
+Employers can request compliance assistance or ask questions, and employees can find out if they are covered or request training by contacting the Office of Worker Protections at 215-686-0802 or email@example.com.